Exact Inference with Approximate Computation for Differentially Private Data via Perturbations: Differential privacy and perturbation mechanism

-Definition~\ref{def:dp2} requires that, when operating on pairs of neighboring datasets, the random function $\SSS$ induces pairs of probability measures that are close to each other.
-The parameters $\epsilon$ and $\delta$ are called the privacy loss budget: the smaller the budget, the closer the induced probability measures of $\SSS(\xx)$ and $\SSS(\xx')$ ought to be.
-In the extreme case that both are zero, i.e. no privacy loss budget to spare, the two measures must be equal almost surely.
-Differential privacy requires that the distribution of $\SSS$ be stable with respect to the small neighborhood around the observable dataset, hence by looking at a single realization of $\SSS(\xx)$, denoted as $\sss_\obs$, one cannot discern in a probabilistic sense whether any particular individual is in $\xx$.
+The pair $\left(\xx, \xx'\right) \in \XX^{2}$ constitutes neighboring datasets if they differ by precisely one entry, either by adding or dropping one respondent, or by taking a different value (as used in the definition of \emph{bounded} differential privacy; \citealp{dwork2006calibrating}).
+When operating on neighboring datasets, the random function $\SSS$ induces pairs of probability measures, associated respectively with $\SSS(\xx)$ and $\SSS(\xx')$, that are close to each other.
+The degree of closeness is controlled by the \emph{privacy loss budget} $\epsilon$ and $\delta$.
+In the extreme case that both are zero, the two measures must be equal on every Borel set $A$, which for general $\xx$ can only happen if $\SSS$ does not depend on the data at all.
+In other words, differential privacy requires that the distribution of $\SSS$ to be stable within the small neighborhood around the observable dataset.

 Differential privacy is a property pertinent to the random function $\SSS$.
-The majority of differential privacy mechanisms currently employed in practice are perturbation mechanisms taking form as follows.
+Many widely employed differential privacy mechanisms take the form of perturbation mechanisms.